VoongChar/Privacy-Policy-20210622/README.md

 ## Principle 3 - Collection of information from subject.
 - [ ] Informing users that the website will be collecting their information, this will appear as part of registering and users will have a button to select that they accept and understand what this means.
-- [ ] Mandatory fields are indicated with an asterik on the registration page and some fields are vountary.
+- [ ] Mandatory fields are indicated with an asterik on the registration page and some fields are voluntary.

 ## Principle 5 - Storage and security of personal information.
 - [ ] Assuring users that their information is being kept safe by having security measures such as firewalls.